akshayjshah/blog/posts/recipes/methi-dal.md

 # Methi Dal

-## Ingredients

-* 1/2 c dry toor dal
+- 0.5 c dry toor dal
-* 1/4 c chopped tomato (one Roma tomato)
+- 0.25 c chopped tomato (one Roma tomato)
-* 3/4 c chopped methi (fenugreek) leaves and tender stems
+- 0.75 c chopped methi (fenugreek) leaves and tender stems
-* 1/2 c chopped white onion
+- 0.5 c chopped white onion
-* 2 cloves garlic, chopped
+- 2 cloves garlic, chopped
-* 2 tbsp chopped cilantro
+- 2 tbsp chopped cilantro
-* 10 curry leaves
+- 10 curry leaves
-* 1 small, hot chili, chopped
+- 1 small, hot chili, chopped
-* 1 tsp mustard seed
+- 1 tsp mustard seed
-* 1/4 tsp turmeric
+- 0.25 tsp turmeric
-* 4 tbsp oil, ghee, or a mix of the two
+- 4 tbsp oil, ghee, or a mix of the two

-## Instructions

 1. Boil the dry toor dal with 2 cups water and the turmeric.
 Reduce to a simmer and cook until the dal is nearly falling apart (about an hour).